 German 13 Corps: white | 80 Corps: feldgrün | 89 Corps: pink

 A unit's parent division, if any, is in bold-faced text (upper right).

 white: intrinsic combined arms | yellow: no ZOC

 There are no strength chits in the module: instead, a game-piece layer is used along with a dynamic property.

-Instead of drawing a chit to determine initial unit strengths, a VCS table has been created for this module.
-The VCS table has nine columns - one for each morale and class combination.
+Instead of drawing a chit from a cup to determine initial unit strength, a VCS table has been created for this module.
+The VCS table has nine columns - one for each morale/class combination.
 The sum of a 2d6 roll yields a bell-curve range of strengths.
 For each class of unit, the maximum, mean, and minimum strengths are equal to those generated by chit draws in the game as published.

 Whatever method used (chit draw or table), the strength assignments are recorded in each unit's Set strength levels (Shift-Crtl-V) property sheet as show below.

 Having assigned strengths to an untried unit, the next step is to set the unit's current strength (Crtl-V) from property sheet.
 "CDR" is used to show a cadre.

-Current strength is displayed under each battle-tested unit in the mouse-over stack viewer.
+IMPORTANT: Current strength is displayed under each unit in the mouse-over stack viewer.
 This retains a low-level fog of war by hiding actual strength of a unit until you hover the mouse pointer over it.

 All units have a layer to indicate supply status: